-Human activities are estimated to have caused approximately 1.0°C of global warming above pre-industrial levels (Source: NASA), most of which has occurred in the last 35 years.
-Nineteen of the hottest recorded years have occurred since 2000 (Figure 2) (Source: NASA), with the exception of 1998, which was helped by a very strong El Niño.
-2020 tied with 2016 for the hottest year on record since record-keeping began in 1880.
+Human activities are estimated to have caused approximately 1.0°C of global warming above pre-industrial levels.
+Most of this warming has occurred in the last 35 years, with the five warmest years on record taking place since 2010.
+As shown in Figure 2, the observed global mean surface temperature has risen from around 1950 onwards.
 Over 97% of climate scientists (Source: NASA) agree that this trend is the result of greenhouse gas (GHG) emissions which are being trapped in the atmosphere and creating a 'greenhouse effect' - a warming that occurs when the atmosphere blocks heat radiating from Earth towards space.
 These climate scientists have observed that these climactic changes are primarily the result of human activities including electricity and heat production, agriculture and land use change, industry, and transport.